digital-archives/HISTGA1011/slides/access.md

 ## Definition
 # Linked Open Data

 Sometimes referred to simply as "linked data", linked open data (LOD) is a framework that enables organizations and individuals to share information in a machine-readable format.
-By using standardized protocols, LOD allows for the seamless connection of related data across multiple websites, creating a vast, interconnected web of datasets known as Linked Open Data.
+By using standardized protocols, LOD allows for the seamless connection of related data across multiple websites, creating a vast, interconnected web of datasets.

 <!--presenter notes

 This definition is gleaned from Digital Preservation Framework Linked Open Data page: https://www.archives.gov/preservation/digital-preservation/linked-data

 -->

+---

+# Linked Open Data Storytime :)

 ---